AlexFabre/commit-format/README.md

 ## Supported checkers

-Primarly disigned for to check for spelling mistakes in commit messages, `commit-format` now comes with various checker allowing to:
+Primarily disigned for to check for spelling mistakes in commit messages, `commit-format` now comes with various checker allowing to:

 - Check that each message lines does not exceed a length limit.